Ragi Porridge Recipe

 Recipe Tips

-Follow the below tips to enhance the nutrition content and taste of this simple ragi porridge recipe:
+Follow the below tips to enhance the nutritional content and taste of this simple ragi porridge recipe:

-- It is better if you prepare the porridge without milk.
-Because adding milk reduces the iron content of ragi.
+- It is better to prepare ragi porridge for babies without milk.
+Because adding milk reduces the iron absorption of ragi (1).

-- Adding fruit like apple or banana helps in the absorption of iron from ragi.
+- Adding fruit like apples or bananas helps absorb iron from ragi.
 So you can add fruit to the sweet porridge.

 Nutrition Information (Per 100 Grams)